ResearchComputing/Documentation/docs/ai-ml/llms.md

 - `gpt-oss-20b`
     - An open-source model from OpenAI
     - This model has been quantized using the MXFP4 format
     - Requires about 14 GB of GPU memory
+- `gemma-4-26B-A4B-it`
+	- An open-source model from Google
+	- This model has not been quantized and its tensors are in BF16 precision
+	- Requires more than 40 GB of GPU memory to run non-quantized version
 - `gemma-3-12b-it`
     - An open-source model from Google
     - This model has not been quantized and its tensors are in BF16 precision